The road to me becoming a photographer has been a long, bumpy one with many detours, slow downs, and wrong turns.

 I had no idea.

-While I was asking myself these questions, I had gotten a job at a doggy daycare in Charleston.
-For fun, I would bring in my camera while I was out in the yard with the dogs and just take pictures of them.
-Occasionally posting them on the daycare's Facebook page but I mainly did it for myself.
-As most of us know, trying to take a picture of a dog is FREAKING difficult.
-Especially when there are a lot of distractions around.
-But I loved the challenge and eventually (without realizing it) I developed a certain style of taking pictures.
+While I was asking myself these questions, I started a job at a doggy daycare in Charleston.
+For fun, I would bring in my camera while I was out in the yard with the dogs and play around with taking pictures of them.
+Occasionally I posted them on the daycare's Facebook page, but I mainly did it for myself.
+As most of us know, trying to take a picture of a dog is FREAKING difficult, especially when there are a lot of distractions around.
+But I loved the challenge and eventually (without realizing it) developed a certain style of taking pictures.

 I'm not saying this is the best method, but it's mine.

 Taking photos of dogs for enjoyment eventually turned into my doing Holiday Pet Portraits annually at the daycare.
-People would sign their dogs up for me to dress them all Christmasy and take their portrait.
+People would sign their dogs up for me to dress them in their Christmas best and take their portrait.
 It has become very popular and every year it gets bigger and bigger.

 During this time I also started branching out and taking photos of my friends.
-Which then turned into doing an engagement session for one of them- my first real photo shoot.
+Which then turned into doing an engagement session- my first real photo shoot.
 I got paid and everything.
 That shoot gave me a little more clarity on the path I could take as a photographer...
 I could take photos of people and get paid.
 Who knew?

-I never really thought that was something I would do.
+I never really thought that this was something I would do.
 First of all, I'm an introvert.
-Second, I wasn't known for my people skills.
+Second of all, I wasn't known for my people skills.
 I didn't think my personality type could build a thriving photography business based around networking and making people feel comfortable in front of the camera.
-But I felt that I was meant for more.
+But I also felt that I was meant for more.
 I wanted a career doing something creative but that also challenged me and made me grow as a person.

-So what is your next step when you have no idea what you're doing?
+So what's your next step when you have no idea what you're doing?

-I did any little thing I could think of that would get my name out there.
+I did any little thing I could think of toget my name out there.
 I offered people free photo sessions so I could practice.
 I rented booths at events and did a raffle for a free shoot.
-I passed out business cards, created a website and placed fliers around town.
+I passed out business cards, created a website, and placed flyers around town.
 I'm not much of a social media person, but I knew that was a big way to get my new business recognized.
 So I created socials under my new business name.